travisricks/algorithms-meetup/meetup-2/4-bombs-and-bots.md

 ## Input

-A 2-D matrix of NxN with robots represented by 2 and walls represented by 1.
+A 2-D matrix of `N`x`N` with robots represented by 2 and walls represented by 1.
 Empty spaces are marked as 0.

 ## Output